marcusramberg/blog/themes/clean-blog-nord/README.md

   weight = -180
 ```

 The footer contains link icons to any enabled social media sites, such as Facebook and/or LinkedIn.
-There is also an email icon, by removing the `email` parameter.
+There is also and
+email icon, by removing the `email` parameter.

 ## Customization

-#### Custom CSS/JS
+### Custom CSS/JS

 As you see in the example config above, custom CSS and JS files can be added using the `customCSS` and `customJS` keys.
-Once in your *config.toml*, make sure to also include the files in your static directory (at the exact path you chose in the config, so in a *css* or *js* directory based on the example).
+Once in your *config.toml*, make sure to also include the files in your static directory (at the exact path you chose
+in the config, so in a *css* or *js* directory based on the example).